furechan/tempcache/README.md

 Caching is done through a `TempCache` class instance that manages cache items in a dedicated caching folder.
 The first parameter should be the name to use as temp sub-folder or alternatively the absolute path of the cache folder.
+Note that the caching folder will be created if it does not already exists.

-You can use any instance of the `TempCache` class as a decorator to wrap a function and automatically cache its results.
+Any instance of the `TempCache` class can be used as a decorator to wrap a function and automatically cache its results.

 ```python
 from tempcache import TempCache